-What it's like to fly in a World War II plane
+This plane flew on D-Day.
+Now it's back in the air

 It "took a year to get it to fly," explains Prosser.
 "It's a lot of labor and love.
 The mechanical parts generally are easy to find" but "the structural parts ... are hard to come by" and "have to be re-manufactured by hand.
 There's just a lot of day-to-day maintenance."

-The team are all volunteers and all their money comes from fundraising.
+The team are all volunteers, and all their money comes from fundraising.
 The restoration work for today cost $250,000, "and that's before we even left Riverside," says Prosser.
 "All of the operational cash is over and above that.
 It's all through donations of folks that want to keep the history alive that keeps this girl flying."

 Honoring veterans